geo-chen/BlackVue/README.md

 # BlackVue

-## Finding 1: Authenticated Modifications to Dashcam Configurations
+## Finding 1: Unauthenticated Modifications to Dashcam Configurations

 Following CVE-2023-27746 (weak credentials) and CVE-2023-27747 (unauthenticated web server), an attacker can perform more damage by draining and sabotaging the battery of the car.